e3prom/rVRRPd/README.md

 Then install the `rvrrpd` executable on your system by entering the `make install` command.

-## Binaries
+# Binaries
 You can also run `rvrrpd` using pre-compiled binaries available in the [release](https://github.com/e3prom/rVRRPd/releases) page.
+These binaries are stable enough to be used in production, however if you need the latest features, please use the sources from the Master branch instead.

 # Running
 Before running the VRRP daemon, copy the example configuration file at [`conf/rvrrpd.conf`](conf/rvrrpd.conf) to the default configuration file path `/etc/rvrrpd/rvrrpd.conf`.
 Then use your favorite text editor to configure the virtual router(s) to your needs.